-I don’t go to galleries and museums that often so it has to being something a bit out if the ordinary to entice me in out of the Southbank sunshine.
+I don’t go to galleries and museums that often so it has to be something a bit out of the ordinary to entice me in out of the Southbank sunshine.

 Cai Guo-Qiang is definitely a special artist.
 Although the show is only 3 exhibits plus a reflection space where you can enjoy Tie Guan Yin a tea from Cais home province of Fujian you need to allow plenty of time.
 The exhibits each make a significant impact occupying a large gallery room each.

 I intentionally went during the week because I knew a bit of the story behind the exhibition and wanted a less busy time to enjoy and reflect.
 It worked reasonably well except for a rather noisy girls school visit.

 The feature photo at the top of the page shows the first gallery display is Heritage.
 It’s a display of 99 animals around a watering hole which Cai says was inspired by his visits to North Stradbroke Island off the coast of Brisbane.
 The numbers 9 and 99 being significant to Cai, 9 in Chinese numerology represents long-lasting and 99 suggests something unfinished and leaving a taste for more.
 The animals are created not stuffed and there are some quirks open to interpretation and contemplation like the relative sizing being off and is that a sharks fin on the camel?